James-GitHubs/Text-to-Speech---Google-Cloud-API/README.md

 Requires a Google Cloud key that can be registered for and downloaded free from Google.

 ## Important
-Program uses clipboard to read text.
-Make sure to select text you want before either using binding or Read Text ♪ button.
+Program uses clipboard to read text or the text box.
+Make sure to select text you want before either using binding or Switch Read button .
 Program will automatically copy selected text to clipboard to read.
-If using Read Text ♪ button then it will return to last active window after pressing button and copy selected text.
+If using Switch Read button then it will return to last active window after pressing button and copy selected text.

 ## Features